neumaneuma/Blog/encoding.md

 We can see `a`, `b`, and `c` there just as we would expect.
 What is that `LF` doing there at the end though? `LF` is a newline character in Unix (standing for "line feed").
 However I didn't press the `Return` key when editing `file1.txt`.
 There should be no newline there!
 Actually, newlines are also used to indicate the end of a file (commonly abbreviated as `EOF`).
 Ubuntu inserted it for me, presumably because of how the [POSIX standard defines a line](https://stackoverflow.com/questions/729692/why-should-text-files-end-with-a-newline).

 Great!
 This was an important step.
-We saw that the computer encodes the string `abc` into numbers in order to store it.
-We can then view the file as the computer has stored it in binary, or we can use different representations such as hex. `a` becomes `97`, `b` becomes `98`, `c` becomes `99`, and the Linux OS adds a `10` at the end to indicate `EOF`.
-ASCII is just a way to map numbers to characters.
+We saw that the computer encodes the string `abc` into bits in order to store it.
+We can then view these bits as the computer has stored it in binary, or we can use different representations such as hex. `a` becomes `97`, `b` becomes `98`, `c` becomes `99`, and the Linux OS adds a `10` at the end to indicate `EOF`.
+ASCII is just a way to map bits to characters.

 If you would examine the ASCII table closely, you will see that it only maps to 128 characters.
 What do we do about characters from other languages?
 Other random symbols?
 Emojis???

 > ## This string is Unicode encoded

 As anglocentric as programming is, English is not the only language that needs to be supported.
 ASCII is fine for encoding English, but it is incapable of supprting anything else.
 This is where Unicode enters the fray.
 Unicode is not an encoding.
+That point bears repeating.
+Unicode is _not_ an encoding.

 [Wikipedia](https://en.wikipedia.org/wiki/Unicode) calls it a standard that can be implemented by different character encodings.
 I prefer to think of it as a giant alphabet.
 Unicode supports over [1.1 million characters](https://stackoverflow.com/questions/27415935/does-unicode-have-a-defined-maximum-number-of-code-points#27416004) in its alphabet.
 It does so through an abstraction called a code point.
 Every character has a [unique code point](https://unicode-table.com/en/).
 For example, `a` has a code point of `U+0061`. `b` has a code point of `U+0062`.
 And `c` has a code point of `U+0063`.
 Notice a pattern? `61` is the hex value for the character `a` in ASCII, and `U+0061` is the code point for `a` in Unicode.
 I'll come back to this point in the UTF-8 section.

+The structure of a code point is as follows: `U+` followed by a hex string.
+The smallest that hex string could be is `0000` and the largest is `10FFFF`.
+So `U+0000` is the smallest code point (representing the `Null` character) and `U+10FFFF` is the largest code point (currently unassigned).
+As of [Unicode 12.0.0](http://www.unicode.org/versions/Unicode12.0.0/) there are almost 138.000 code points in use, meaning slightly under 1 million remain.
+I think it's safe to say we won't be running out anytime soon.

+ASCII can map the English alphabet to bits on a computer, but it wouldn't know what to do with the Unicode alphabet.
+So we need a character encoding that can map Unicode to bits on a computer.

+> ## Let's write the output to a UTF-8 encoded file

 ## TL;DR
 * Don't call hex and binary encodings.
 They are just different ways to represent the same number.